SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 - OpenSearch 2.X

 > [!NOTE]
-> OpenSearch is supported on Windows from OpenSearch 2.4 onwards.
+>

-We recommend using the latest version of Ubuntu LTS.
+> - We recommend using the latest version of Ubuntu LTS.
 However, OpenSearch also supports other Linux distributions.
 See [Operating system compatibility](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#operating-system-compatibility).
+> - OpenSearch is supported on Windows from OpenSearch 2.4 onwards.

 ## Setting up the OpenSearch cluster